carpentries-incubator/intro-data-viz/episodes/00-importance-of-message.md

 ## Explanation:

-a. `x` and `y` axes are individual design elements of the chart (e); by themselves, they are insufficient for creating communication.
+- Choice a: `x` and `y` axes are individual design elements of the chart (e); by themselves, they are insufficient for creating communication.
-d.
-The software used to create a chart is a tool for collecting and presenting the data, the message, and the design elements.
+- Choice d: The software used to create a chart is a tool for collecting and presenting the data, the message, and the design elements.
 Software can help or hinder chart creation, but software by itself does not create chart communication.

 :::::::::::::::::::::::::::::::::